CleverCloud/doc.clever-cloud.com/app-configuration/php.md

 ------------

 Use this way of doing if you need to redeploy your app on a regular way.
-To use it, just push your files on the following url:
+To use it, just push your files on the following url: ftp://upload.clever-cloud.com
+You will receive your credentials by email.

 PHP modules